open/close all folders

 - Fangs Are Evil: Like Nightmare Moon she has pronounced fangs, something Celestia lacks.

-- Flaming Hair: Her mane and tail are made of bright yellow flames burning constantly.
+- Flaming Hair: Her mane and tail are made of bright yellow flames burning constantly (except when making a Emerging from the Shadows entrance).

 - Foil: Being Celestia's version of Luna's Evil Counterpart, she is Nightmare Moon's opposite in every villainous sense.
 Besides the light-versus-dark visual contrast, they have diametrically opposite motivations for their evil acts: Luna was twisted into Nightmare Moon by feelings of neglect, jealousy and lack of appreciation, whereas Daybreaker is motivated entirely by an overblown sense of self-satisfaction: in essence, Nightmare Moon fell from grace for having too little self-esteem and being overreliant on others for validation, whereas Daybreaker's theoretical fall came from having, if anything, too much self-esteem and choosing to rely on no-one.
 Their attitudes in their duel are also in stark contrast: Nightmare Moon is constantly scowling and angry, while Daybreaker's emotive range seems fixed on evil laughs and manic grins.